jboss-container-images/rhpam-7-openshift-image/quickstarts/hello-rules-multi-module/README.md

 ```

-Make sure you have the RHPAM template installed in your OpenShift Instance:
+Make sure you have the IBM BAMOE template installed in your OpenShift Instance:
 ```bash
 $ oc get template rhdm713-prod-immutable-kieserver -n openshift Error from server (NotFound): templates "rhdm713-prod-immutable-kieserver" not found